kshedden/muscato/README.md

 __Dependencies__

-Muscato has the following dependencies, which should be automatically installed by `go get` when installing muscato, as described above (sztool must be installed directly).
+Muscato has the following dependencies.
+The sztool package must me installed manually with go get, as shown above.
+All other dependencies should be automatically installed by `go get` when installing muscato.

 [github.com/kshedden/sztool](http://github.com/kshedden/sztool)